 This must be frustrating after reading this article but I believe the only real advice anyone can give is to find the value each family member holds, reflect on it and seek support if required.

-Actually Autistic Voice (Please share with me if you can find more)
+Input from Autistic Voice (Please share with me if you can find more)

-From the Siblings Point of View
+Sibling Relationships: Reading From the Siblings Point of View

 Sophie’s Trains – The Myth of the martyr autism Sibling